-Cop Fakes Body Cam Footage, Prosecutors Drop Drug Charges
+Cop fakes body cam footage, prosecutors drop drug charges

+There are 1 comment on the Ars Technica story from Thursday, titled Cop fakes body cam footage, prosecutors drop drug charges.
+In it, Ars Technica reports that:

-An anonymous reader quotes a report from Ars Technica: Prosecutors in Pueblo, Colorado are dropping felony drug and weapon-possession charges after an officer involved in the case said he staged body cam footage so he could walk "the courts through" the vehicle search that led to the arrest.
-The development means that defendant Joseph Cajar, 36, won't be prosecuted on allegations of heroin possession and of unlawful possession of a handgun.
+Prosecutors in Pueblo, Colorado are dropping felony drug and weapon-possession charges after an officer involved in the case said he faked body cam footage so he could walk "the courts through" the vehicle search that led to the arrest.
+The development, reported Wednesday by the Pueblo Chieftan , means that defendant Joseph Cajar, 36, won't be prosecuted on allegations of heroin possession and of unlawful possession of a handgun.

 Add your comments below